edgarfinn/React-Intermediate-Reference/README.md

 Submitting form data
 ---

 Redux form only handles form data by updating state and validating it with its own event handlers.
-What you do with the data once it has been passed into state and validated is entirely up to you.
+What you do with the data once it has been passed into state and validated is largely up to you.
 Therefore, you need to write your own onSubmit handler, and declare exactly what you want it to do with your user's input.

 HOWEVER - Redux form does run a check on the validity of your user's input before passing it over to your submit handler, but it requires some configuration in order to do so: